microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

                          uint2>::type Matrix::GetCoordinate(uint);
 ```

-Converts an index into the thread-local collection of matrix elements to the
+Converts a specified index into row and column coordinates.
+The valid range of
+`Index` is `[0, Length()-1]`.
+If the value of `Index` is out of
-matrix column and row returned as a `uint2`.
-The mapping of thread local indices
+range, then the result value is `UINT32_MAX.xx`.
+The mapping of indices to
-to matrix coordinates is implementation defined.
+matrix coordinates is implementation-specific.

 #### Matrix::Get